USBGuard/usbguard.github.io/documentation/rule-language.md

     device_attributes ::= device_attributes | attribute.
     device_attributes ::= .

-See the [Device attributes](#device-attributes) section for the list of available attributes and their syntax.
+See [Device attributes](https://github.com/dkopecek/usbguard#device-attributes) section for the list of available attributes and their syntax.

-## Targets
+### Targets

 The target of a rule specifies whether the device will be authorized for use or not.
 Three types of target are recognized: